MCP integration

 Prerequisites

-• Caddey Account: Ensure you have an active Caddey account with at least one OAuth client created.
+• Caddey Account: Ensure you have an active Caddey account with at least one Confidential OAuth client created.

 • OAuth Access Token: Obtain an access token through OAuth 2.0 flow with your Caddey client.